 - Superior in-house expertise and resources in microbiology, genomics and process development

-- External collaborations with partners and renowned research organizations for validation studies in multiple applications
+- External collaborations with partners and renowned research organizations for validation studies in multiple application

 Major R&D resources:

 In Montreal, Canada, the research laboratory located within the National Research Council focuses on the genomic and proteomic of microorganisms.
 It is dedicated to the genetic identification and characterization of microbial strains and microbial safety assessment.

 In Toulouse, France, at the bacteria research laboratory our goal is to achieve optimal fermentation conditions and preservation while researching the best technological performance of strains.